 What Are the Sunday Scaries?

-Sunday scaries describes late-weekend uneasiness and anxiety.
+Sunday scaries describes late-weekend uneasiness and anxiety, with the work week looming.

 Why is it called “Sunday scaries?”
 It typically kicks in when the weekend is ending and the standard workweek is about to begin.